How to Squirt: expert tips to get it flowing

 To add a little excitement to your foreplay, think about teasing your partner with light touches and unexpected sensations.
-Feather ticklers and pinwheels might work well for this.
+Feather ticklers like the Lovehoney Oh!
+Feather Tickler and pinwheels might work well for this.
 Throw in a blindfold and anyone's guessing what's left to come.

-Remember to use plenty of lube to make the experience even better.
+Remember to use plenty of Lovehoney Enjoy Water-Based Lube to make the experience even better.

 4. Aim for the G-spot

 Some women orgasm through clitoral and external stimulation alone, but for many, the most powerful squirting comes through stimulation of the G-spot.
 Find that sweet little pleasure button, and the orgasm is all yours for the taking.

 Various toys, sex positions and finger placements can all help with this and there’s much more on that a little further down.